cjianhui/html-seo-checker/README.md

 },
 ```

-To disable a rule, set `disable:true`.
+To disable a rule, set `disable: true`.
 All rules are enabled (implicitly) by default.

 ```
 {